-IFRS 10 Consolidated Financial Statements is effective for the periods beginning on or after 1 January 2013.
+IFRS 10 Consolidated Financial Statements is effective for periods beginning on or after 1 January 2013.
+The standard was endorsed by the European Commission for use on or after 1 January 2014 with a possible early application.
 The standard replaces the part relating to the consolidated portion of IAS 27 Consolidated and Separate Financial Statements.
-A new definition of control has been included and a single control model that applies to all entities has been introduced.
+New definition of control is included and a single control model that applies to all entities is introduced.

-IFRS 11 Joint Arrangements is effective for the periods beginning on or after 1 January 2013.
+IFRS 11 Joint Arrangements is effective for periods beginning on or after 1 January 2013.
+The standard was endorsed by the European Commission for use on or after 1 January 2014 with a possible early application.
 The standard replaces IAS 31 Interests in Joint Ventures and SIC 13 Jointly-controlled Entities - Non-monetary Contributions by Venturers.
-The standard will have an impact on the consolidated financial statements of the Group.
-The proportionate method of consolidation has been disallowed by the new standard.

-IFRS 12 Disclosure of Interest in Other Entities is effective for the periods beginning on or after 1 January 2013.
+IFRS 12 Disclosure of Interest in Other Entities is effective for periods beginning on or after 1 January 2013.
+The standard was endorsed by the European Commission for use on or after 1 January 2014 with a possible early application.
 The standard includes all of the disclosure requirements that were included in IAS 27, IAS 28 and IAS 31.
 The entity will be required to disclose judgements made to determine whether it controls an entity.